Friday night news update - NewsBreak

 Friday night news update

-In this news update, the Department of Public Health released the latest COVID-19 data.
-The state's positivity rate over the last seven days sits at 2.75 percent, nearly 1,600 new COVID-19 cases and six new deaths have been reported since Thursday and so far 63.7 percent of Mass. residents are fully vaccinated.
-Baystate Health announced changes to its visitor policy and strong winds took down trees and wires in West Springfield this afternoon.
-Also, Janna Brown has the latest local forecast.www.westernmassnews.com
+In this news update, the latest COVID-19 data.
+The state's positivity rate over the past seven days sits at 2.43 percent, there have been over 1,7000 new cases and 10 deaths reported since yesterday and over 64 percent of Mass residents are vaccinated.
+AAA expects this Labor Day weekend to be a busy travel weekend and the state marshal is urging everyone to be cautious when grilling and participating no outdoor activities this weekend.
+Also, Don Maher has your latest local forecast.www.westernmassnews.com

 Comments / 0